WAGs: Lawn tennis

 During the course of the World Cup, the Times coined the term "WWAGs" ("Wimbledon Wives and Girlfriends") for the girlfriends of male participants in the All-England Lawn Tennis Championships in 2006.
-The most photographed WWAG in the British press during the tournament of 2006 was Kim Sears, the girlfriend of Scottish player Andy Murray.
+The most photographed partner in the British press during the tournament of 2006 was Kim Sears, the girlfriend of Scottish player Andy Murray.
 Sears is the daughter of Nigel Sears, former coach of the Slovak player Daniela Hantuchová.

 Golf

-The term "wives and girlfriends" (in unabbreviated term) was commonly used during the Ryder Cup golfing competitions at The Belfry in 2002 and Oakland Hills near Detroit in 2004, the press having given these partners about as much coverage as the golfers themselves, due to the patriotic competitive nature of the sport which extends to themselves.
-London Lite and Metro used the slightly patronising acronym "WABs" ("wives and birdies", the latter a pun on the term for a one under par score for a hole) with reference to the partners of the European team as they arrived in Ireland for the 2006 Ryder Cup at The K Club, Straffan, County Kildare.
+The term "wives and girlfriends" (in unabbreviated term) was commonly used during the Ryder Cup golfing competitions at The Belfry in 2002 and Oakland Hills near Detroit in 2004, the press having given these partners about as much coverage as the golfers themselves.
+London Lite and Metro used the y patronising acronym "WABs" ("wives and birdies", the latter a pun on the term for a one under par score for a hole) with reference to the partners of the European team as they arrived in Ireland for the 2006 Ryder Cup at The K Club, Straffan, County Kildare.

 Cricket

-"CWAGs" (Cricket Wives and Girlfriends) was applied to partners of the England cricket team in the series of test matches against Australia that began in Brisbane, Queensland in November 2006: for example, "Jessica the Cwag knocks Ashes Test crowd for six" (the subject of this headline being singer Jessica Taylor, of the group Liberty X, fiancée of batsman and occasional off-spinner Kevin Pietersen).
+"CWAGs" (Cricket Wives and Girlfriends) was applied to partners of the England cricket team in the series of Test matches against Australia that began in Brisbane in November 2006: for example, "Jessica the Cwag knocks Ashes Test crowd for six" (the subject of this headline being singer Jessica Taylor, of the group Liberty X, fiancée of batsman Kevin Pietersen).
 "WAG" had previously been applied in the context of cricket: for example to model Minki van der Westhuizen, who had been associated with the South African captain, Graeme Smith.

 England cricketer Danni Wyatt has long been nicknamed "Waggy".
-As she explained in 2015, "The girls say I’m a wannabe WAG because I’ve dated two footballers!"
+As she explained in 2015, "The girls say I'm a wannabe WAG because I've dated two footballers!"

-More recently, the Australian media has started to use the "WAG" term to describe the partners of their own cricket team.
-See Australian Cricket WAGs.
+Anushka Sharma, a leading Bollywood actress, is famously known as the wife of Indian cricket superstar Virat Kohli.
+Their relationship began in 2013 during a commercial shoot, and they got married in a private ceremony in Italy in December 2017.
+Together, they are considered one of India’s most iconic celebrity couples.
+Anushka is often seen supporting Virat at matches, and their public association has made her one of the most recognized WAGs (Wives and Girlfriends) in the cricketing world.
+They have two children: daughter Vamika and son Akaay.